 For a digital textile printer, printing blotches has always been a challenge.
 Why is it more difficult to print blotches with a digital textile printer than with a conventional machine?

-Problem: clogged nozzle In digital printing, the nozzles in the print heads can get clogged during the printing process (either due to the ink or for instance dust particles cover part of the open nozzle hole).
-When a nozzle malfunctions, it creates a thin, white line in the design since at that point no ink is being transferred onto the substrate, in our case the fabric.
-That means the printed textile can no longer be used since there is an error in the design.
+In digital printing, the nozzles in the print heads can get clogged during the printing process (either due to the ink or for instance dust particles cover part of the open nozzle hole).
+When a nozzle malfunctions, it creates a thin, white line in the design, since at that point no ink is being transferred onto the substrate, in our case the fabric.
+That means the printed textile can no longer be used, as there is an error in the design.

 In digital textile printing, one pass is printed from left to right whereas the next one is printed from right to left.
 In the printhead carriage, the six print head bars (one for each color) are positioned next to each other.
 That means that when printing for instance a green design (made out of yellow and cyan), in the first pass (from left to right), the yellow drops reach the fabric a little earlier than the cyan drops.
 For the next pass, however, the bar runs from right to left which means the cyan drops reach the fabric first before yellow are added.
 This could cause a slight difference in the green color which creates the soccer field effect.